wangziqi2013/wangziqi2013.github.io/_posts/2018-03-18-HTM-Hardware-2PL-and-OCC.markdown

 ### OCC Validation

-Two flavors of validations are proposed for OCC, both aiming at recognizing and eliminating non-atomic read phase.
+Two flavors of validations are proposed for OCC [10], both aiming at recognizing and eliminating non-atomic read phase.
 Backward OCC, or BOCC, verifies the intergity of RSs by intersecting the RS against WSs of committing and already committed transactions.
 A non-empty intersection implies a possible non-atomic read phase, and hence the validating transaction aborts.
 Alternatively, validation can also be carried out by locking the WS (i.e. blocking all accesses and NACKing all validation requests to data items in the WS) first,